-Metro edge data centers typically comprise 5+ megawatts of power capacity and 50,000+ square feet, located in suburban (Tier II/III) markets.
-These data centers serve customer deployments in the range of 250 kilowatts to 3 megawatts of power capacity, which can supply 25 to 100 cabinets.
+Metro edge data centers typically comprise over 5 megawatts of power capacity and more than 50,000 square feet, located in suburban (Tier II/III) markets.
+These data centers serve individual customer deployments in the range of 250 kilowatts to 3 megawatts of power capacity, and can supply 25 to 100 cabinets.

 Mobile Edge Data Centers (Cell Towers and C-RAN Hubs)

-Mobile edge data centers consist of facilities located at C-RAN hubs, which are known as the aggregation edge, while deployments situated at the base of cell towers can be referred to as the access edge.
+Mobile edge data centers are facilities found at C-RAN hubs, also known as the aggregation edge, while those located at the base of cell towers are referred to as the access edge.
 Collectively, mobile edge data centers comprise 50 to 150+ kilowatts of power capacity across hundreds of square feet per site.

-The aggregation edge resides at C-RAN (cloud-Radio Access Network) hubs, which serve as an aggregation point for several pieces of radio communications equipment that support cellular networks.
-C-RAN hubs are located at a distance to multiple cell towers, allowing for the colocation of several baseband units (BBUs) at one facility.
+The aggregation edge resides at C-RAN (Cloud-Radio Access Network) hubs, which serve as central aggregation points for various radio communication equipment that support cellular networks.
+These hubs are strategically positioned near multiple cell towers, allowing several baseband units (BBUs) to be colocated at a single facility.

-The access edge is located at the base of cell towers, often taking the form of container-like, modular structures, known as micro edge data centers (detailed below).
+The access edge is located at the base of cell towers, often taking the form of container-like, modular structures, known as micro edge data centers.

-Over 155,000 towers exist in the United States and their exclusive real estate represents a significant new location where thousands of edge data centers can be deployed.
-While not all of these towers are suitable, SBA Communications, an independent tower company, states that it has 8,000+ tower sites in the United States that could house an edge data center.
+Over 165,000 cell towers exist in the United States and their exclusive real estate represents a significant new location where thousands of edge data centers can be deployed.
+While not all of these cell towers are suitable, SBA Communications, an independent tower company, states that it has more than 8,000 sites in the United States that could house an edge facility.

-Deploying edge data centers in close proximity to a cell tower minimizes the physical distance travelled between the final portion of the network and the primary processing functions of an application that is housed in an edge data center on the same property.
-Furthermore, an edge data center at the base of a cell tower could be less than 10 miles away from the end user.
+Placing edge data centers near a cell tower reduces the physical distance between the network’s final segment and the main processing functions of an application located in the same edge facility.
+An edge computing data center at the base of a cell tower could be less than 10 miles away from the end user.

 Ultimately, edge computing at the access edge results in the lowest latency and highest performance from the application, to the mobile user’s device – which is particularly important for applications that require proximity.